sferics/obs-processing/readme.md

 # What is OBS processing?
 This repository contains all tools needed to process and store synoptical observation from a variety of sources.
 Out-of-the box it supports DWD, KNMI and IMGW Open Data services and can parse BUFR files from many other providers.
-It is easily extendible via configuration (YAML) files and by adding your own scripts which use the existing framework.
+It is easily extendable via configuration (YAML) files and by adding your own scripts which use the existing framework.
 <br/><br/>

 # How to install OBS processing